Paperfeed/LiuChan/README.md

 ## LiuChan Chinese Popup Dictionary
 LiuChan (*liú chàng*) is an extension for chrome that allows you to mouse-over Chinese to instantly lookup the dictionary.

-It started out as a port of RikaiChan (and its Rikai derivatives) and has since grown into an extension that holds its own with new features and improved performance.
+It started out as a port of RikaiChan (and its Rikai derivatives) and has since grown into an extension that has been completely rewritten with greatly improved performance and new features.

 ### Current Features